5 days in Alghero,

 A cave located a 20 minute boat ride from Alghero's port.
 Something I'd suggest doing if you're not a beach fan, but relatively expensive for what it is (13 euros per adult, 7 euros per child.
 Both prices excluding the boat journey).
 A quick warning: there are herds of tourists cramped together waiting to head in.

 4. Spiaggia Le Pelosa, Stintino

 A Caribbean-looking-beach just an hour away from Alghero via a local bus (5 euros return).
 Ever been able to buy a new bikini from a stall in the sea whilst swimming in shallow turquoise waters?
-Now you can.
+Here you can.
 A must-do when in Alghero.
-However, be prepared for the over-priced but necessary sun-beds (high season: at least 30 euros for 2 beds & an umbrella all day).
+However, be prepared for the over-priced but necessary sun-beds (high season: at least 30 euros for 2 beds & an umbrella per day).
 This beach is UNESCO protected and so the direct use of towels on the sand is prohibited.